The A’s 10 Greatest Pitchers

 Catfish Hunter (1965-74)

-In sharp contrast to flamboyant teammate Vida Blue, Hunter was a study in gradual and persistent growth, emerging from a struggling young player in the dying days of the A’s stay in Kansas City, to quality thrower shortly after the team’s move to Oakland, to venerable ace during the team’s dynastic triumphs of the early 1970s.
+The opposite of flamboyant teammate Vida Blue, Hunter was a study in gradual and persistent growth, emerging from a struggling young player in the dying days of the A’s stay in Kansas City, to quality thrower shortly after the team’s move to Oakland, to venerable ace during the team’s dynastic triumphs of the early 1970s.
 Only once with the A’s did he win fewer games than he did the previous season.

 The stoic North Carolina native, pinned with the nickname Catfish after Finley—ever the publicity hound—dreamt it up, threw five no-hitters in high school and graduated straight to the A’s without spending a day in the minors.
 Shortly after turning 22, Hunter cemented himself in the history books by throwing the first perfect game in a regular season contest since 1922—striking out 11 Minnesota batters and collecting three hits and three RBIs on his own.